 The drawbacks of Thermowood in wooden hot tubs include the following: More expensive than other materials; Some people prefer the lighter color of natural woods.

 How to choose a wood burning hot tub correctly!
-Electricity powered hot tubs are also possible.
+Electricity powered hot tubs are also available.

-We offer to design your own wood burning hot tub.
+Our website enables to design a wood burning hot tub individually.
 It is very simple.
-One just needs to follow step by step instructions: select wood type; fiberglass-polypropylene color; diameter; type of heater; stairs; cover; benches; extras and application.
-Also there is an automatic price calculation system which helps to know the price instantly.
+One just needs to follow step by step instructions: (1) select wood type; (2) fiberglass or polypropylene color; (3) diameter; (4) type of heater; (5) type of stairs; (6) lid; (7) benches; (8) accessories.
+Also there is an automatic price calculation system under every model which helps to identify the price instantly.
 You don’t have to wait for your quote anymore.
-But sure if you have additional questions or comments, please contact us any time.
+But sure, if you have additional questions or comments, please contact us any time.
 We reply as soon as possible.

 What are step by step instructions for a proper selection of wood burning hot tub?

-Select a wood type.
+(1) Select a wood type.
 Wood burning hot tubs from Siberian spruce, larch, thermowood, oak or red cedar can be selected.
 Thermowood is spruce processed in high temperature.
 This enables to withstand harsh climate conditions.
-Fiberglass or polypropylene color: Polypropylene liners are available in blue, grey, white or black; Fiberglass liners are available in any of your desired color from RAL (ralcolor.com).
+(2) Fiberglass or polypropylene color: Polypropylene liners are available in blue, grey, white or black; Fiberglass liners are available in any of your desired color from RAL (ralcolor.com).
 (3) Diameter: For polypropylene lined hot tubs the diameter range is 1600 – 2200 mm.
 However we do have rectangular models as well.
 All our fiberglass models come in 1850 mm of inner diameter.
-(4) Type of wood burning hot tub heaters. the most popular selection is snorkel stainless steel heater.
+(4) Type of wood burning hot tub heaters: the most popular selection is snorkel (inside) stainless steel heater.
 Also we have a wide selection of external heaters.
-The difference is that the outer heater does not take space and therefore more persons can fit in the wood burning hot tub.
+The difference is that the outer heater does not take space and therefore more persons can enjoy the wood burning hot tub at the same time.
 We do offer stainless steel heaters prepared in 430 or 316 stainless steel.
-316 stianless steel is necessary if chlorine, water salts or any other water treatment solutions are used.
+316 stainless steel is necessary if chlorine, water salts or any other water treatment solutions are used.
 The last but not least is electric heater.
 It is quite comfortable solution where wood usage is not the case.
 Also one can combine and install for example wood fired together with electric heaters.
 In this case the most of work will be done by wood burning heater but electric heater can keep water warm longer.

 Wooden parts of wood burning hot tubs:

-Stairs.
-We offer “Basic”, “A”, “B” and “C” type stairs (each design is 3D rendered and can be found next to the hot tub`s description).
-(6) Type of covers: we offer “basic – wooden cover” which is included into every standard model as well (except the “Basic” wooden hot tub model).
-Also there is an option to choose a wooden cover with fiberglass sheet underneath.
-This prevent the cover from deformation since the wood shrinks and expands.
+(5) Type of stairs: we offer “Basic”, “A”, “B” and “C” type stairs (each design is 3D rendered and can be found next to the hot tub`s description).
+(6) Type of covers: we offer “basic – wooden cover” which is included in every model.
 The last selection is wooden cover with thermal insulation layer.
 We always advise customers to use this cover since it prevent the deformation and keeps the water warm longer.
 We can also offer a stainless steel cover on the heater.
-It is very comfortable to avoid leafs or other impurities which may go into the water.
-Benches.
-Wooden benches are included into standard models.
+It is very comfortable to avoid leafs or other impurities which may fall in water.
+(7) Type of benches: wooden benches are included into standard models.
 Also there is more luxurious option “wooden sunny benches”.
-We offer fiberglass – polypropylene benches as well.
-These can be open or closed type.
+Polypropylene benches can be open or closed type.
 Close type is better for water savings.

 Extra parts and SPA equipment for wood burning hot tubs:

-External water release: this is a stainless steel crane, which enables to release dirty water more easily.
-It must be noted, that every model has a hose connection in the bottom as well.
-So this is optional.
-LED lights: led lights can make the experience of bathing more brilliant.
-We can install as many as you like, but the most popular selection is 3-4 units.
+(8) Accessories – external water release: this is a stainless steel crane with valve which enables to release dirty water more easily.
+It must be noted, that every model has a hose connection in the bottom as well (plug with stopper).
+(8) Accessories – LED lights: led lights can make the experience of bathing more brilliant.
+We can install as many as you like but the most popular selection is 3-4 units.
 Led bulb has 7 different colors which can be changed with the help of remote controller which is installed in the round wooden edge.
-Hydro massage system: this is SPA equipment.
-It has 6 jets which are installed into the walls.
-Please click here to see how it works.
-Air bubble massage system: this equipment is also used for SPA.
-It can be used together with hydro massage system or without.
-It has 12 jets which are installed into the walls of wood fired hot tubs.
-Water filtration system: this equipment is necessary if the wood burning hot tub is used very often (3 or more times a week).
+(8) Accessories – Hydro massage system comes with 6 jets which are installed into the walls.
+(8) Accessories – Air bubble massage system comes with 12 jets.
+It can be used together with hydro massage system or separately.
+(8) Accessories –Water filtration system: this equipment is necessary if the wood burning hot tub is used very often (3 or more times a week).
 It filtrates water therefore one does not need to change it very often.

-Wall thermal insulation of wood burning hot tubs: this is a very common choice because it is necessary for many SPA equipment to be installed properly.
+(8) Accessories – wall thermal insulation of wood burning hot tubs is a very common choice because it is necessary for many SPA equipment to be installed properly.
 Also it enables to keep water warm longer.
-Double bottom and bottom insulation: the biggest loss of heat is through the bottom since ground is always a cold surface.
-Double bottom and insulation helps to prevent it.
-Painting: we can paint the wood burning hot tub in any chosen color; Oiling: we can perform the first maintenance of wood by oiling it 3 times;
+(8) Accessories – floor insulation: the biggest loss of heat is through the bottom since ground is always a cold surface.
+Floor insulation helps to prevent it.
+(8) Accessories – painting: we can paint the wood burning hot tub in any chosen color; (8) Accessories – oiling: we can perform the first maintenance of wood by oiling it 3 times;

 Wood fired hot tubs in general.
 Get familiar with them!